ikatkov/ldr-switch/README.md

 # Tiny LDR switch

+Based on $0.60 Attiny13 MCU.
+1kB flash, 256B ram.

 It turns ON when it's dark (user configurable), stays ON for X hours, turns OFF, and waits till it's dark again.
 Intended to use with a battery, so it only consumes 5uA.
-Load power consumption varies.
+Watch out for input power voltage.
+Min is 1.8V max is 5.5V.
+Max load current ~2A.
+Exceeds this and PCB traces will heat up and unsolder components.
+There is simple diode craw-bar reverse voltage protection for MCU.

 ![Schematic](schematic.jpg)